spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-cluster-backup.md

 4. Navigate to the **Backups** tab and click on the **Backups** in the nested tabs.
 Palette will display a list of all available backups for the current cluster in the **Backups** nested tab.
 The list will display both the scheduled and on-demand backups.

 5. Select a backup you want to restore from the list.
-Palette will display the backup name, status, creation date, expiry date, list of backed-up namespaces, and a boolean field indicating whether the backup includes all disks and cluster resources.
+Palette will display the backup name, status, creation date, expiry date, list of backed-up namespaces, and a boolean field indicating whether the backup includes all disks and cluster-scoped resources.

 6. Click on the **Restore Backup** button at the bottom, as highlighted in the screenshot below.
 Palette will open a wizard for the restore operation. <br /> <br />